||5 days ago|

 Also, a huge thanks to the following people who were the first to donate and support Picocrypt:

 Finally, thanks to these people/organizations for helping me out when needed:

 - [ REDACTED ] for helping me create an AppImage for Picocrypt

 - u/Upstairs-Fishing867 for helping me test PGP signatures

 - u/Tall_Escape for helping me test Picocrypt

-- samuel-lucas6 (on GitHub) for valuable feedback and support
+- @samuel-lucas6 for feedback, suggestions, and support